Siddhi-Kat/Skill-Builder-Projects/FizzBuzz/Readme.md

-# 🎉 A Creative Twist on the Classic FizzBuzz
+## 🎉 A Creative Twist on the Classic FizzBuzz

-I recently attended a Python workshop(Pycon 2025) where we explored a fun twist on the classic FizzBuzz problem.
-Instead of the usual for loops or recursion, we tackled it using Python generators—and it was surprisingly clever!
+I recently attended a PyCon workshop where we revisited the classic FizzBuzz problem — but with an interesting challenge: solve it without using loops or recursion.

 At first, I wondered, “How can we do FizzBuzz without a loop?”
-But generators turned out to be the perfect solution.

-- The code might look a bit longer, but the space complexity is constant—just one variable.
-- We started with numbers 1 to 20, but with a small tweak, it can easily handle any range or divisibility check without a jungle of if-else statements.
-- Here’s the quirky part: generators are a bit forgetful—once they move forward, they don’t remember past values.

-Overall, this exercise was fun and eye-opening, showing me a creative way to solve a familiar problem with elegance and efficiency.

-## 🌟 Key Takeaways
-- Python generators can replace traditional loops in creative ways
-- Efficient solutions can be achieved with minimal memory
-- Small tweaks make your code flexible and reusable
-- Exploring problems in new ways keeps programming exciting
+The key idea was to use generators.
+Unlike lists, generators don’t store all values in memory; instead, they yield values only when requested.
+This means we can even work with infinite sequences without running into memory issues.
+The only limitation is that generators do not retain previously generated values — they are “forgetful” by design.

+What I found most interesting was how generators made the solution:

+✨ More flexible — adding new divisibility checks requires just a single line.\
+🧩 Cleaner — avoiding mutliple if-else statements compared to the traditional approach.\
+🚀 Creative — showed me how to think beyond standard loops and recursion.

+Overall, the workshop was an insightful experience and helped me appreciate how Python features like generators can open up new ways of approaching well-known problems.

+### 📂 Workshop Code
+The code we wrote during the session has been uploaded to this repository.
+You can check it out here:
+👉 FizzBuzz.ipynb